House E. S. Lobkova

 The House E. S. Lobkova (Дом Е. С. Лобковой) is a mansion in the center of Moscow (Big Tolmachevsky lane, house 5, building 7).
 Built in 1807 in Empire style.
-Currently, it is the representative office of the Altai territory.
+Currently, it is the representative office of the Altai Republic.
 The house of E. S. Lobkova has the status of an object of cultural heritage of Federal importance.

 History and architecture

-House in Bolshoi Tolmachevsky pereulok was built 1807 for podporujici Ekaterina Pubic.
-Since 1852 it belonged to merchants Medyntsev, since 1861 — merchants Losev.
+The House on Bolshoi Tolmachevsky lane was built in 1807 for podporujici Ekaterina Pubic.
+From 1852 until 1861 it belonged to the Medyntsev merchants, after 1861 it belonged instead to the Losev merchants.

 Originally the mansion was U-shaped in plan.
 In the 1850s, extensions were made from the yard.
 In the 1860s, the mezzanine, where the loggia was built, was redesigned.
-At the beginning of the XXI century the mansion was restored.
+At the beginning of the 21st century the mansion was restored.
 Now it houses the representative office of the Altai territory.

 The house has two floors and a wooden mezzanine.
-The Central part of the mansion is allocated with a small risalit and a fluted pilaster portico of the second floor, topped with a frieze with metopes and triglyphs.
+The Central part of the mansion is allocated with a small risalit and a fluted pilaster portico on the second floor, topped with a frieze with metopes and triglyphs.
 Above it is the most expressive detail of the house-a deep loggia of the mezzanine, fenced with a thin metal lattice.
-The ceiling of the loggia is visually supported by two moulded bracket.
-Above the Windows of the second floor stucco decorations are placed.
-To the left of the house is the pylon of the gate with a gate.
+The ceiling of the loggia is visually supported by two moulded brackets.
+Above the windows of the second floor, stucco decorations are placed.
+To the left of the house is the pylon of the gate.